jodeoo/Ive-Api/README.md

 # IveApi
 ## Instructions
-1. Clone the project and open in Visual Studio.
+Clone the project and open in Visual Studio.
+Run the IveApi project.
+Swagger should open which will show the API routes.
+There is data that in DataContext that will seed the database when the project runs.
+This can be viewed by opening the sqlite.db file with DB Browser for SQLite.

 ## Entity Relationship Diagram